noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ![inline](adaptiveglyph.jpeg)

-^ First, type a Genmoji character into the UITextView.
+^ First, type a Genmoji-character into the UITextView.

 ---